-Just like the Summer Solstice, the Winter Solstice was also celebrated with fire however, while the Summer Solstice was more about fertility, the Winter Solstice was honoured as a time of birth or the start of a new cycle.
+Just like the Summer Solstice, the Winter Solstice was also celebrated with fire however, while the Summer Solstice was more about fertility, the Winter Solstice was honored as a time of birth or the start of a new cycle.

 Yule was traditionally celebrated by lighting a candle or decorating trees with holly.
 In fact, many Yule rituals have been adopted in the celebration of Christmas.

-Today, there are many ways you can celebrate the Winter Solstice such as spending time writing in a journal, inner reflection, doing dream work or meditation, working on your Heart, Throat and Third Eye Chakras and bringing more Yin energy into the home.
+Today, there are many ways you can celebrate the Winter Solstice such as spending time writing in a journal, inner reflection, doing dream work or meditation, working on your Heart, Throat, and Third Eye Chakras and bringing more Yin energy into the home.

 You can also celebrate with a Goddess bath on the night of the Winter Solstice to help clear away the old and welcome the new.
 Here’s how: